opencollective/opencollective-frontend/components/static-pages/hiring.md

   - our Web App (powered by Next.js, React and Apollo).

 - You are excited about our mission and share our philosophy.

-<h2 id='product-manager'>Senior Product Manager</h2>

-We are looking for two senior product manager who is excited about creating a world in which it is as rewarding and financially secure to build and maintain software for the commons as it is for the corporation.

-### We think you’d be great at this if you:

-- Are comfortable in a remote environment that is at the same time highly collaborative (we [apply](https://github.com/opencollective/opencollective/issues/2267) a [seeking feedback process](https://reinventingorganizationswiki.com/theory/decision-making/)) and autonomous (you will own complete features and products!)

-- Are based within 6 hours of Central European time:

-  - to optimize timezone overlaps with the current product team (who are based in the UK)

-- Have significant experience as a product manager in a software business (<em>"senior"</em>) i.e. a digital platform or product organisation.

-- Are comfortable with the processes, tools and trade-offs required to build and maintain products as a small team, with minimal support, including but not limited to:

-  - conducting, interpreting and conveying the results of user and market research, both quantitative and qualitative (we use Metabase and Matomo)
-  - building context for and collaborating with design and engineering to develop, scope, prioritize, execute, test and iterate on solutions
-  - documenting, releasing, marketing and supporting products after launch
-  - supporting leadership to make effective strategic decisions on product development and success.

-- You have experience working within or adjacent to open source communities, are excited about our mission, and share our philosophy.

 <h2 id='operations-manager'>Operations Manager</h2>